deepankarc/prokudin-gorsky-image-colorization/README.md

 # Prokudin Gorsky Image Colorization

 Automatic colorization of the [Prokudin Gorsky](https://en.wikipedia.org/wiki/Sergey_Prokudin-Gorsky) photographic plate images.
-Sergey Prokudin-Gorsky took vaarious photographs documenting the Russian Empire during the early 1900s.
+Sergey Prokudin-Gorsky took various photographs documenting the Russian Empire during the early 1900s.
 He took these on photographic plates which relied on the idea of [Three-Color Photography](https://en.wikipedia.org/wiki/Color_photography#Three-color_processes).

 Fig.1 shows one of the photographic plate images as captured by Gorsky while Fig. 2 shows the obtained results.
 There are essentially three parts involved in the process of their colorization: